oliwierptak/popo/README.md

 This parameter can either be a path to YAML file, or to a directory, under where YAML configuration files are stored.

 This parameter is required.

+#### `[shared-schema-config]`

+This parameter is optional, but when set a shared schema configuration will be used for all POPO schemas.

 #### `[output-path]`